 Baltimore to Washington, 38 miles, 1 hour

 On the border of Maryland and Virginia is Washington D.C.
 (District of Columbia).
-If you haven’t been to the United States’ capital, this road trip is the perfect time to check it out.
+If you haven’t been to the United States’ capital, this drive from NYC to Florida is the perfect time to check it out.

 You can easily make a quick stop here on your way to the next destination or spend a few days.
 It all depends on how big of a history buff you are.